Ruttmann/tooltip-challenge/README.md

 - Legacy browser support: IE11+, iOS 10+;
 - Linting with **Svelte for VSCode** extension (no need to configure eslint, prettier, etc.);
 - Basic accessibility features.
-- Fixed parent element boundary padding fixed in 20px;
+- Parent element boundary padding fixed in 20px;
 - Adherent to those [specs](https://github.com/shirotech/code-test).

 ## How to place a tooltip